 Storage space plays a huge part in keeping rooms organised and free of clutter, with hidden storage making your home sleek and spacious too.
 Floor-to-ceiling cupboards that span an entire wall in a play room will have a huge storage capacity, as well as offering a focal point in the room and a statement piece that will last years to come.

 Furniture that provides storage in addition to it’s main purpose r deserves a place in any home.
 Children’s cabin beds with drawers and cupboards in the base are a great way to store toys and hide the clutter, while coffee tables with shelves beneath or even a free standing larder in the kitchen all make the most of the space they occupy.

 Here at Alresford Interiors, we offer a variety of handmade, fitted furniture to suit your storage needs.
 We deliver a personal service to you, from design through to build and completion.
 From the outset, you will be able to meet our craftsmen and discuss your project with them and you are encouraged to visit the workshop at any time to see your furniture coming to life.
 We feel it is important for you to feel included in every step of the process.

 Here are a couple of examples from our gallery, which we have already made for our clients.
 If you see something that you like or have another idea you would like to discuss, then visit our website or call us on 01962 733016.
 We would be happy to help.

+Kitchen storage is at a premium in a busy kitchen.
 We’ve all got appliances, cookware, cook books and every speciality gadget under the sun to try and house in our kitchens, which gives most of us the challenge of organising our kitchens like a military operation.